hai719/s2s-proxy/STREAM_DEBUG.md

 - `method`: gRPC method name (e.g., StreamWorkflowReplicationMessages)
 - `direction`: Stream direction (inbound/outbound)
 - `client_shard`/`server_shard`: Cluster shard identifiers

+### Shard Information
+- `enabled`: Whether memberlist shard management is enabled
+- `forwarding_enabled`: Whether proxy-to-proxy forwarding is enabled
+- `node_name`: This proxy instance's node name in the cluster
+- `local_shards`: Array of shards currently handled by this proxy
+- `local_shard_count`: Number of shards handled locally
+- `cluster_nodes`: All active proxy nodes in the cluster
+- `cluster_size`: Total number of proxy nodes in the cluster
+- `remote_shards`: Map of shard identifiers to the proxy node that owns them (format: "cluster_id:shard_id" -> "node_name")
+- `remote_shard_counts`: Map of proxy node names to the number of shards each node is currently handling
 - `start_time`: When the stream was initiated
 - `last_seen`: Last activity timestamp